-The greedy owner of a large mango tree will not share the overflow of mangos with her neighbours.
+The greedy owner of a large mango tree will not share the overflow of mangos with her neighbors.
+Illustrated

-Zaine couldn't understand why his mother treated him so badly when he does the same things as his brothers and sisters.
+Kaliki can't understand why his mother treats him so badly when he does the same things as his brothers and sisters.

 A restless shoe travels the world